 Centralized or Decentralized: Understanding compliance program strengths and weaknesses

-- Strengths and weaknesses of centralized and decentralized compliance program models
+- How to evaluate the strengths and weaknesses of compliance program models

-- Technology integration and the implementation of flexible workflows to optimize compliance programs
+- How to integrate technology and implement flexible workflows to optimize compliance programs

 Different compliance models have their own strengths and weaknesses regarding control, consistency and understanding of local nuance.
 While decentralized compliance departments have regional teams that are closely attuned to their local compliance environments, centralized compliance departments tend to retain greater control and consistency over their processes.
 Though each model has its own weaknesses and strengths, with careful consideration and program structuring these weaknesses can be addressed and managed in a compliance department.